IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 It means one can establish a circuit inside the microcontroller whereby a signal originating at one place can control an action at another.

+### How Does It Differ from an Interrupt?

+If you think about it, interrupts carry a signal from a peripheral to the CPU.
+The CPU jumps right away to a block of code called an interrupt service routine (ISR).
+The code in an ISR certainly can control other parts of the device.

+The difference is that events route signals directly from one place to another without involving the CPU or an ISR.
+Some kinds of signals, called "asymmetric events", can travel and take effect actually faster than the CPU can execute even a single code instruction.

+Through events, peripherals can be configured to communicate amongst themselves and initiate tasks without waiting for the CPU to tell them what to do.

+All of that, and one more thing.
+Events may require less code to set up, compared to interrupts and ISRs.

 ### Seeing Is Believing

 It is now hands-on-the-breadboard time.
 The following steps enable a switch *with almost no current passing through it* to drive current in another, different circuit, turning a light on and off.